-Term Definition
+Definition

-Crime Victim Payments Payments received from a fund established
+Payments received from a fund established by a State to aid victims of crime.

-by a State to aid victims of crime.
+l·

 Because this income is excluded, the only proof needed is that the income came from a State-established fund to aid victims of crime.